Liam Henderson: Loan to Palermo

-Aged 27, on 28 August 2023 Henderson again signed for Eugenio Corini, this time at Serie B Palermo, on loan from Empoli with an option to buy.
-Henderson scored his first Palermo goal with the 47th minute opener in the 2-0 win at Modena on 7 October 2023.
+Aged 27, on 28 August 2023, Henderson again signed for Eugenio Corini, this time at Serie B Palermo, on loan from Empoli with an option to buy.
+Henderson scored his first Palermo goal with the 47th minute opener in the 2–0 win at Modena on 7 October 2023.
 This was his only goal of that season and his 10th Serie B career goal.
 That equalled the Serie B career goals record by a Scotsman set by Joe Jordan.

 Palermo finished that season 6th in Serie B, qualifying for the promotion play-offs preliminary round.
 This continued Henderson's record of playing in end of season play-offs in each of the six seasons in which he played in a 2nd tier division, each time with a different club.
 He subbed on at home defeating Sampdoria 2–0.
 He was unused from the bench when Palermo lost in the semi-finals 3–1 on aggregate to Venezia.

 Third spell at Empoli

 Aged 28, Henderson returned in July 2024 from his Palermo loan.
-In his loan season at Palermo, Empoli retained their Serie A status through a last match of the season, M'Baye Niang injury time winner at home v Roma.
+In his loan season at Palermo, Empoli retained their Serie A status through a last match of the season, with M'Baye Niang scoring an injury-time winner at home vs. Roma.

 The first game of his return was a 4–1 home Coppa Italia win versus Catanzaro.
 Under new Head Coach, Roberto D'Aversa, this game sparked Empoli's 8 Coppa & League game unbeaten start to the season.
 The first Serie A game of his return was the goalless home draw versus Monza on 17 August 2024.
-The unbeaten run also included the 2-1 Coppa win at Torino and Serie A wins at Roma (2-0) and Cagliari (2-1), as well as the Serie A draws versus Bologna (home, 1-1), Juventus (away, 0-0) and Fiorentina (away, 0-0).
+The unbeaten run also included the 2–1 Coppa win at Torino and Serie A wins at Roma (2–0) and Cagliari (2–1), as well as the Serie A draws versus Bologna (home, 1–1), Juventus (away, 0–0) and Fiorentina (away, 0–0).
 Henderson started all 8 games.
 In the absence of Alberto Grassi and Ardian Ismajli, Henderson deputised as Empoli captain in the Coppa win in Torino.
 Empoli were sixth in Serie A after six games with only Juventus bettering Empoli's 2 goals conceded defensive record.
-The unbeaten run ended in Empoli's ninth game of the season, losing 2-1 at Lazio.
+The unbeaten run ended in Empoli's ninth game of the season, losing 2–1 at Lazio.
 Subbed on after 65 minutes, this was Empoli's first competitive first team game of the season Henderson didn't start.